marioy47/blog-site/posts/use-gulp-and-webpack-toghether/index.md

 ## Adding babel to webpack

 As always, it all starts with some packages installation.
-We have to install Webpack's `babel-loader` and all the Babel required files for transpiling code.
+We have to install Webpack's `babel-loader` and all the Babel required files for converting code.

 ```bash
 npm install --save-dev babel-loader @babel/core @babel/cli @babel/preset-env